qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

 then NoData inputs will be ignored in the statistic calculation.
 This may result in NoData output for locations where all cells are NoData.

-The :guilabel:`reference layer` parameter specifies an existing raster layer to use as a reference when creating the output raster.
+The :guilabel:`Reference layer` parameter specifies an existing raster layer to use as a reference when creating the output raster.
 The output raster will have the same extent, CRS, and pixel dimensions as this layer.